matteokosina/uniCal/README.md

 ## Keeping your Calendar Up-To-Date

 The Github Action defined under `.github/workflows` refreshes and syncs with the upstream calendar.
-It can be run on schedule via a `cron-job`.
+It can be run on schedule via a `Cron-Job`.
 Adjust this to your desired refresh-rate.

 ## License